Go back

 Price-to-Earnings (P/E) Ratio: What is it?

-The price-to-earnings ratio (P/E), also known as Price Earnings Ratio (PER), is one of the most popular and important financial ratios for investors.
+The price-to-earnings ratio (P/E), also known as Price Earnings Ratio (PER), is one of the financial ratios most commonly used by analysts and investors worldwide, enabling companies in the same sector to be compared on a standardised basis.
 It is often used in the early stages of analysis to assess the relative price of a share and to determine whether it is over- or undervalued.
 Find out what it is, why it’s important and how to calculate it.

 Price-to-Earnings (P/E) ratio: What is it and how is it calculated?